N. Ireland and England in school top 10

 Both Northern Ireland and England have reached their highest point scores in reading tests taken in 50 countries.

-Russia takes the top place - the first time it has headed an international education league table.
+Russia takes the top place in this international education league table, based on tests taken every five years.

 The Republic of Ireland, in fourth, is second only to Russia among European countries.